JoannaSprottHome/git-knowledge/README.md

 ### Git questions:

-1. In Git how do you revert a commit that has already been pushed and made public?
+**1. In Git how do you revert a commit that has already been pushed and made public?**

 https://stackoverflow.com/questions/22682870/git-undo-pushed-commits

-2. How do you squash last N commits into a single commit?
+**2. How do you squash last N commits into a single commit?** <br/>
-3. What is Git bisect?
-How can you use it to determine the source of a (regression) bug? ✔️
+**3. What is Git bisect?
+How can you use it to determine the source of a (regression) bug? ✔️**

 Run `git bisect start`, check out a previous commit that you know if correct and run `git bisect good`.
 Then checkout out a broken one and run `git bisect bad`. git will then select a commit in the middle and you mark it good/bad.
 Keep doing this until you find the commit with the problem.

-4. What is Git rebase and how can it be used to resolve conflicts in a feature branch before merge?
+**4. What is Git rebase and how can it be used to resolve conflicts in a feature branch before merge?**

+Rebase is a way to combine commits so that they are stacked sequentially in the history.

 Ensure you are on the master branch:- <br/>
 ```git checkout master```